rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from HackerRank using Python.
 1. The problem is related to the Huffman Encoding.
 Refer to Day21/Problem 1.pdf for more information regarding the problem.

-2. The problem is related to conversion of a string of ASCII characters to a string of characters.
+2. The problem is related to the conversion of a string of ASCII characters to a string of characters.
 Refer to Day21/Problem 2.pdf for detailed information.

 ## Day 22
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to the swapping of adjacent element in Linked List.
+1. The problem is related to the swapping of an adjacent element in Linked List.
 Refer to Day22/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to find the maximum profit from a share market problem.
 Refer to Day22/Problem 2.pdf for detailed information.